BU-DEPEND-Lab/Racecar/README.md

 For Field Tests, replace the mapping_default.launch file with the one [here](https://github.com/BU-DEPEND-Lab/Racecar/tree/master/F1tenth-Field/launch_files).

-For simulations, replace the tutorial.launch file with the one [here](https://github.com/BU-DEPEND-Lab/Racecar/tree/master/F1tenth-Simulation/launch_files).
+For simulations, replace the mapping_default.launch file with the one [here](https://github.com/BU-DEPEND-Lab/Racecar/tree/master/F1tenth-Simulation/launch_files).

 ### 3) Install Radler